What we do with your data

-- if we have first obtained your consent to do so, Blocks & Files may share your information with our trusted partners so that they can provide information to you about products and services that may interest you by email.
-If at any time you do not wish us to share your information in this way, then you can opt out any time by contacting us or changing the settings in your account.
+- if we have first obtained your consent to do so, Blocks&Files may share your information with our trusted partners so that they can provide information to you about products and services that may interest you by email.
+If at any time you do not wish us to share your information in this way, then you can opt out any time by contacting us.

 We may transfer your personal data outside the European Economic Area (EEA).

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
 For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.